Uniswap/docs/docs/contracts/uniswapx/fillers/priority/priorityorderreactor.md

 # Timeline
-The Priority Order Reactor has been live on Base since August 2024 and is now live on Unichain.
+The Priority Order Reactor is live on Unichain and Base.
 Join the [UniswapX Fillers Channel](https://t.me/UniswapXdiscussion) for more details.